Learning Generalisable Omni-Scale Representations for Person Re-Identification: Omni-Scale Network for Person Re-ID

 \section{Omni-Scale Network for Person Re-ID}

-In this section, we detail the design of OSNet, which is aimed at learning omni-scale feature representations for person re-ID.
-We first discuss depthwise separable convolutions.
-Then, we introduce our novel omni-scale residual block.
-Finally, to enhance generalisation to unseen datasets, we extend OSNet by instance normalisation (IN) and further present a differentiable architecture search mechanism to automatically infer the optimal IN placement.
+In this section, we detail the design of our omni-scale network (OSNet), which is aimed at learning omni-scale feature representations for person re-ID.
+We first discuss depthwise separable convolutions, which are used to make OSNet lightweight.
+Then, we introduce our novel omni-scale residual block for learning discriminative re-ID features.
+Finally, to enhance generalisation in unseen datasets, we extend OSNet by adding instance normalisation (IN) layers and further present a differentiable architecture search mechanism to automatically infer the optimal IN configuration.